Saurav0989/MODE-Kepler-Discovery/README.md

 # MODE-Kepler-Discovery

-IMPORTANT- yes have  not attached any file of codes, but anyone who wana review it can contact me - sauravsejal40@gmail.com feel free to mail me anytime.
+IMPORTANT- yes have  not attached any file of codes, but anyone who wana review it can contact me - sauravsejal40@gmail.com Feel free to mail me anytime.

  AND Please  READ THE PDF I HAVE ATTACHED IN REPO, IT HAS ALL THE details and data  OF MY PROJECT IN MY DEVICE